PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Experiments

-{\bf Extraction of Text Summarization} We use the publicly released T5 model~\cite{raffel2019exploring} to extract text summarization for all texts.

-{\bf Extraction of Object Region Features} We utilize the object detector Faster R-CNN pre-trained by VinVL~\cite{zhang2021vinvl} to extract salient object features in the image.
-Specifically, we resize the image to the size of $640 \times640$, then input it into the detector, and take 10 objects with the highest confidence and extract the feature of each object from the ROI pooling layer of the detector.
+\textbf{Pre-training Stage} We experiment on three different architectures, PyramidCLIP-ResNet50/ViT-B32/ViT-B16, according to the choice of image encoder.
+Their detailed architecture designs follow that of CLIP~\cite{radford2021learning}.
+LAION99M contains 99M image-text pairs with the highest similarity selected from LAION400M~\cite{schuhmann2021laion} according to the similarity scores provided by the producer.
+We use the publicly released T5 model~\cite{raffel2019exploring} to extract text summarization for all texts and utilize an object-attribute detector pre-trained by VinVL~\cite{zhang2021vinvl} to extract salient object features together with category and attribute information in the image.
+Please refer to Appendix A for details.

-{\bf Downstream Datasets} We validate the effectiveness of our proposed method on three downstream tasks: the zero-shot image classification, zero-shot image-text retrieval and image object detection.
-For zero-shot image classification, experiments are carried out on ImageNet~\cite{deng2009imagenet}.
-For the zero-shot image-text retrieval task, experiments are conducted on MS-COCO \cite{lin2014microsoft}.
-For the object detection task, the proposed method is verified on PASCAL VOC~\cite{everingham2015pascal}.
+\textbf{Downstream Tasks} We validate the effectiveness of our proposed method on five downstream tasks: zero-shot image classification, zero-shot image-text retrieval, linear probe, object detection and instance segmentation.
+For classification, experiments are carried out on 11 datasets, such as ImageNet~\cite{deng2009imagenet}, CIFAR-100~\cite{krizhevsky2009learning}.
+For image-text retrieval, experiments are conducted on Flickr30K~\cite{hodosh2013framing} and MS-COCO~\cite{lin2014microsoft}.
+For object detection and instance segmentation, the proposed method is verified on PASCAL VOC~\cite{everingham2015pascal} and MS-COCO.
+More details can be found in Appendix B.